 Being open to talking to someone about their experiences can help them feel supported and accepted.
-If you find it hard to talk about bipolar disorder or want to learn more, you can visit the Bipolar UK website.
+If you find it hard to talk about your experiences or want to learn more, you can visit the Bipolar UK website.

 When your friend or family member is feeling well, try talking to them about how you can support them if they have a hypomanic or manic episode.
 This can help both of you feel more stable and in control of what's happening.
 You could discuss ideas such as:

-It's understandable that you might find yourself watching for your friend or family member to start showing symptoms of a bipolar episode, but remember that this might not be the most helpful way to support them.
+It's understandable that you might find yourself constantly on the lookout for signs that your friend or family member is starting a bipolar episode, but remember that this might not be the most helpful way to support them.